ouspg/CryptoCourse-return-template/README.md

-# Your place for returning weekly exercises on course 521254S Cryptographic systems and their weaknesses
+# Your place for returning weekly exercises on the course IC00AK18 Cryptographic systems and their weaknesses

 **Student name:**